On Perfect Privacy: Non-private information vs.

 Let $T^{\mathcal{X}}:\mathcal{Y}\to\mathcal{P}(\mathcal{X})$ be a mapping from $\mathcal{Y}$ to the probability simplex on $\mathcal{X}$ defined by $y\to p_{X|Y}(\cdot|y)$.
 It was shown in \cite[Theorem 3]{Shahab1} that the minimizer in (\ref{pr}) is $W^*=T^{\mathcal{X}}(Y)$; and hence,

-Furthermore, it was proved in \cite[Lemma 5]{Shahab1} that $C_X(Y)=H(Y)$, i.e., $D_X(Y)=0$, if and only if there do not exist $y_1,y_2\in\mathcal{Y}$ such that $p_{X|Y}(\cdot|y_1)=p_{X|Y}(\cdot|y_2)$.
+Furthermore, it was proved in \cite[lemma 5]{Shahab1} that $C_X(Y)=H(Y)$, i.e., $D_X(Y)=0$, if and only if there do not exist $y_1,y_2\in\mathcal{Y}$ such that $p_{X|Y}(\cdot|y_1)=p_{X|Y}(\cdot|y_2)$.

-In \cite{Shahab1}, $g_0(X,Y)$ and $D_X(Y)$ were loosely connected to each other, as the latter represents roughly the amount of information contained in $Y$ and not correlated with $X$.
-Three examples were provided, where in two of them $g_0(X,Y)=D_X(Y)$, while in the last one $g_0(X,Y)>D_X(Y)$.
-Finally a question was raised regarding the condition on the joint distribution $p_{X,Y}$ under which $g_0(X,Y)=D_X(Y)$ holds.
-In what follows, we characterize the relation between $D_X(Y)$ and $g_0(X,Y)$.
+In \cite{Shahab1}, three examples were provided, where in two of them $g_0(X,Y)=D_X(Y)$, while in the last one $g_0(X,Y)>D_X(Y)$.
+Finally, a question was raised regarding the condition on the joint distribution $p_{X,Y}$ under which $g_0(X,Y)=D_X(Y)$ holds.
+In Theorem \ref{Shahabconnection}, we characterize the relation between $D_X(Y)$ and $g_0(X,Y)$.
+To this end, some preliminaries and two lemmas are needed, as explained in the sequel.